 As you are deciding which crate to purchase, think about the size your pup will be when they are full grown.

-- The general guideline is that crates should be at least 4 inches higher and longer then what your pup is expected to become.
+• The general guideline is that crates should be at least 4 inches higher and longer than what your pup is expected to become.

-- It is better to get a crate that is too big then one that is too small.
-Our crate is much bigger then our small pup but it gives her space to move around and stretch.
+• It is better to get a crate that is too big then one that is too small.
+Our crate is much bigger than our small pup but it gives her space to move around and stretch.

-- Cloth crates are nice but metal crates are easier to clean and sanitize when you are potty training your pup.
-We suggest getting the highly rated Midwest Lifestages Crate available at Amazon.com
+• Cloth crates are nice but metal crates are easier to clean and sanitize when you are potty training your pup.
+We had a Midwest crate that did not include a divider.
+If I was buying a new one I would choose the highly rated Midwest Life Stages Crate available at Amazon.com which comes with the divider.

 Still not sure which size to get.
 Go to Midwest Home for Pets and select a breed or size to get a recommendation on which size to get.